CatherineMuthoniMwangi/plpbasicgitassignment/README.md

 # plp assignment
-this is the assignment on the plp platform
+##The portfolio assignment

+The folder contains the portfolio assignment from the web Technologies course of Week 1 introduction to HTML.